The best way to explore Bangkok

 Mention ‘Bangkok’ to anyone and you’ll most likely receive 3 unanimous replies; cheap food, shopping paradise and TRAFFIC JAMS!
 The heart-palpitating narrative would go like this: triple-checking if the taxi driver knows the route to your destination, eyes glued on the meter and voluntarily trapping yourself in the backseat for a supposed 15-minute drive but now an hour instead.

 Lucky for you, we’ve sorted out Bangkok’s top attractions and some delicious food picks by BTS station for easy access.
-Read on to find out how to skip the traffic jams!
+Read on to find out how to skip the traffic jams and how to enjoy savings if you’re an HSBC cardholder!

 Your BTS Skytrain essential